klardotsh/gale/README.md

 This repository contains various components:

-- `bootstrap` contains the bootstrapping compiler, implemented in Rust.
-It is **only** supported for the purposes of bootstrapping the official gluumy compiler that is, itself, implemented in gluumy.
-As with the official compiler, it outputs Lua code, and thus standing up gluumy on a new architecture does not actually require Rust support on that architecture, provided Lua source generated on another system is fair game.
+- `src/stage1` contains the AOT-only bootstrapping compiler, implemented in Lua.
+It is **only** supported for the purpose of bootstrapping the gluumy toolchain which is, itself, written in gluumy.
+This compiler can run anywhere Lua 5.1 or newer (thus including LuaJIT) can, and bundles all of its runtime and test-time dependencies in pure Lua (however, if a native [LPeg](http://www.inf.puc-rio.br/~roberto/lpeg/) library is available, it will be used instead of the bundled [LuLPeg](https://github.com/pygy/LuLPeg)).

-- `src/compiler`, `lib/compile`, `lib/tc`, `lib/lsp`, `lib/lint`, and `lib/fmt`
+- `lib/compile`, `lib/tc`, `lib/lsp`, `lib/lint`, and `lib/fmt` are the
-  are the actually-safe and as-production-ready-as-feasible gluumy compiler, type-checking engine, [language server](https://langserver.org/), linter, and formatter.
+  actually-safe and as-production-ready-as-feasible gluumy compiler, type-checking engine, [language server](https://langserver.org/), linter, and formatter.
 They are all implemented in gluumy.